🎯 Introduction

 FROM Employees;

-👉 Returns a list of unique department names from the Employees
+👉 Returns a list of unique department names from the Employees table.

 2️⃣ DISTINCT with Multiple Columns